Zebedee Coltrin: Plural marriage and temple blessings

 Coltrin practiced plural marriage and had seven wives.
 Coltrin's first marriage to Julia Ann Jennings was a happy one, but she also died at Kirtland in October 1841 at the age of 29.
 Julia's death was mourned in the Latter Day Saint Times and Seasons newspaper:

 She fell asleep in full faith of a glorious resurrection, saying to her husband, as her farewell address: 'Let me go!
 Let me go!
 Come Lord Jesus and take me.'
 Her exit was like the infant dropping to sleep in its mother's arms—Tis sweet to die in Christ.

 Coltrin's second wife, Mary Mott (b.
 1820, in Bethany, New York), gave birth to ten children.
 She and Coltrin were married in February 1843, and later, on January 20, 1846, sealed for eternity in the Nauvoo Temple by Brigham Young.
 Mary also stood as proxy in the sealing of Coltrin to his first wife Julia.

 Coltrin would later wed Hannah Husted and Sarah Oyler at Nauvoo (1846), and Lavinia Elizabeth Fullmer (1857) and Marriet Chaddock (1874) at Salt Lake City.
 Finally, Coltrin married a seventh wife, Amanda Norwood.

+Notable descendents

+The actor, musician, and adult film director Edward Earle Marsh (1929-2004), who used the stage name Zebedy Colt, was his great grandson.